- Get Involved

 Nagios Fusion is a commercial product developed by Nagios Enterprises that provides a centralized view of multiple remote Nagios monitoring servers.
 Nagios Fusion provides customizable dashboards and integrated authentication with remote monitoring servers.

 The Nagios Exchange website is the central repository of Nagios projects of all kinds - including plugins, addons, documentation, and more.
-The site currently has over 2,300 categorized projects listed on it.
-More than 400 new Nagios projects were added to the site in 2010, and new projects are added every week.
+The site currently has thousands of categorized projects listed on it.
+New projects are added every week.

 Nagios Enterprises launched an official training program for Nagios.
 Current training offerings include live, instructor-led training online and self-paced training videos on the Nagios Library website.
 Our training curriculum covers Nagios Core, Nagios XI, various Nagios addons, and core monitoring concepts.